-3 = DATE OFFSET: (OPTION PACK 3 ONLY)
+3 = DATE OFFSET:

-DATE OFFSET USE KEYS 0->9 # OF DAYS = 100 This selection is only available with option pack 3 installed.
-This allows the user to preset the number of days used in the date offset calculation to a maximum of 999 days.
+DATE OFFSET USE KEYS 0->9 # OF DAYS = 100 To enter a date offset (expiration date) change the value equal to the number of days until expiration.
+Legal entries are 0 to 999 days.
 The format of the date offset can be different than a normal date and may be set with the F3 #3 option DATE FORMAT.